To set on fire, or to be set on fire

 To cook for too long or at too high a temperature

-To make someone into a martyr by putting him or her to death for adhering to, or acting in accordance with, some belief, especially religious
+To make someone into a martyr by putting him or her to death for adhering to

 To completely destroy or devastate

-To obtain (something) for free, particularly by guile or persuasion
+To obtain (something) for free by begging or persuasion

 A physical injury caused by heat, cold, electricity, radiation or caustic chemicals